KH4NY0/Baseline-CI-CD-Plugin/READ.md

 - The HTML report is a placeholder (use JSON for CI).
 - The tool complements, not replaces, npm audit/Dependabot—its goal is Baseline-focused compatibility checks.

-Image note
-- This document references assets/hero.jpg under the title.
-Save the provided image to that path so it renders here.

 License
 - MIT